oriolakolawole/IntegratingDevSecOps/README.md

+# DevSecOps Security Automation Project

+This project demonstrates the integration of **DevSecOps practices** into a modern software development lifecycle.
+The goal is to ensure that **security is embedded at every stage of development** — from code commits, to testing, to deployment, and monitoring.

+By combining tools such as **ArcherySec, Jira, OWASP ZAP, SonarQube, and Git-Secrets**, the project enables:
+- **Automated security testing** of applications (SAST, DAST, SCA)
+- **Centralized vulnerability management** via ArcherySec
+- **Seamless issue tracking** and collaboration through Jira
+- **Static code analysis** with SonarQube for detecting insecure code patterns
+- **Secret scanning** using Git-Secrets to prevent sensitive information leaks
+- **Continuous monitoring** of application security in the DevSecOps pipeline

+This repository contains detailed documentation on how to:
+- Connect **ArcherySec** with **Jira** for vulnerability tracking
+- Integrate **ArcherySec** with **OWASP ZAP** for automated scans
+- Set up **SonarQube** for static application security testing (SAST)
+- Use **Git-Secrets** to prevent committing sensitive credentials
+- Manage projects and issue tickets directly in **Jira**
+- Apply DevSecOps best practices for secure software delivery

+---

 # Development Phase

 The **development phase** in DevSecOps ensures that code is both **secure** and meets application requirements before deployment.